Image related to website content

 High pathogenicity avian influenza (HPAI or “bird flu”) is a viral disease of birds that can also, on rare occasions, infect humans and mammals.
 The virus spreads through bird faeces and droplets from the nose and mouth, and is present in other body fluids and tissues of dead birds.
 The disease can cause high mortality rates in domestic poultry, and severe financial losses, and has also become a threat to wild bird populations.

 Recent developments: In July 2025, there were increasing reports of sick and dead Hartlaub’s Gulls around Cape Town and laboratory confirmation of clade 2.3.4.4b H5N1 HPAI infection in Hartlaub’s Gulls and Great White Pelicans.
 These are the first detections of HPAI in wild birds in the Western Cape since April 2024 and the first reports of mass mortalities since late 2022.
+Since June 2025 and cases continue to be detected in domestic poultry and wild birds.
+In the Western Cape, four commercial poultry farms, with chickens, geese or ducks, have been affected, with the most recent infection detected in early October.
+There have also been outbreaks on six properties with backyard poultry or bird collections and over 1 000 affected wild birds have been reported.
+These have mostly comprised seabirds, mainly Hartlaub’s Gulls from the Cape Town area and terns from the West Coast.
 Although the future of this outbreak is hard to predict, monitoring and reporting are necessary to track its progress and effects.
 The effects of disease on wild birds should be separated from other pressures, like pollution and low food availability, to ensure that conservation efforts continue to be correctly applied.

 Signs of bird flu infection: